-The following program policies apply to students enrolled in the Policy Journalism & Media Studies (PJMS) certificate program.
+The following program policies apply to students enrolled in the Journalism & Media (JAM) minor and the Policy Journalism & Media Studies (PJMS) certificate program.

 Capstone Course/Academic Credit:

-Certificate students earn academic credit for an approved internship by enrolling in the Capstone Course (PJMS 410), in the Fall semester following the completion of the internship.
-The Capstone Course, as well as the internship, is required to graduate with the PJMS certificate.
+Students earn academic credit for an approved internship by enrolling in the Capstone Course (PJMS 410), following the completion of (or at the same time as) the internship.
+The Capstone Course, as well as the internship, is required to graduate with the JAM minor or the PJMS certificate.

 During the Capstone Course, you will make a presentation on your internship experiences.
 Keep this in mind while doing the internship, and if possible, try to collect print, online, audio or video clips resulting from your internship.
 These do not have to have your name as a byline, author or producer, but should represent work you have done.

-If your internship host requests a letter confirming that you will receive academic credit for your internship work, please contact Shelley Stonecipher.
+If your internship host requests a letter confirming that you will receive academic credit for your internship experience, please contact Shelley Stonecipher.